1999 Tulia drug arrests

 A total of 47 individuals, the majority of whom were African American, were arrested in 1999 in Tulia, Texas on charges of cocaine dealing as a result of an undercover operation carried out by agent Tom Coleman.
 Coleman's testimony was crucial in the convictions of 38 of the 47.
 Years later, 35 of the 38 incarcerated were pardoned by Texas governor Rick Perry.

-What ensued was a media frenzy that was widely covered by national media outlets such as The New York Times, 60 Minutes, People, and A&E Networks.
+The story was widely covered by national media outlets such as The New York Times, 60 Minutes, People, and A&E Networks.

 Pretense

 In 1994, as part of the United States' war on drugs, President Bill Clinton signed into law the Violent Crime Control and Law Enforcement Act.
-The first draft of the congressional bill was written by then-Senator Joe Biden of Delaware in cooperation with the National Association of Police Organizations and was sponsored by U.S. Representative Jack Brooks of Texas.
+The first draft of the congressional bill was written by then-Senator Joe Biden of Delaware in cooperation with the National Association of Police Organizations and was sponsored by Representative Jack Brooks of Texas.

 Nationwide, states received 100,000 new police officers, $9.7 billion in funding for prisons, and $6.1 billion in funding for prevention programs.
 In Tulia and small towns alike, task forces received funding for each arrest and conviction they made, which could be used as they pleased the following year.

 Undercover operation

-Using the alias T. J. Dawson, Agent Tom Coleman went undercover for 18 months, posing as a buyer who needed to purchase cocaine for his girlfriend.
+Using the alias T. J. Dawson, agent Tom Coleman went undercover for 18 months, posing as a buyer who needed to purchase cocaine for his girlfriend.
 Coleman worked for the Panhandle Regional Narcotics Trafficking Task Force.
 He was hired by Sheriff Larry Stewart of Swisher County, Texas, in 1998, operating out of Amarillo.

 On the morning of July 23, 1999, the Swisher County Sheriff's Department, in cooperation with local authorities, conducted a collective apprehension and arrest of 47 citizens in Tulia, Texas.
 Thirty-eight of the arrested were African American, which amounted to approximately 10 to 20 percent of Tulia's African American population.

 After the highly publicized drug arrests in Tulia, Coleman was honored as Officer of the Year in Texas.
 He was photographed with John Cornyn, who was then the Texas Attorney General and later a U.S. Senator.